apache/ignite-3/modules/platforms/dotnet/README.md

 ### Mapping SQL Results to User Types

 SQL results can be mapped to user types using `ExecuteAsync<T>` method.
-This is cleaner and more efficient than `IIgniteTuple` approach above
+This is cleaner and more efficient than `IIgniteTuple` approach above.

 ```cs
 await using var resultSet = await client.Sql.ExecuteAsync<Person>(null, "SELECT Name FROM Person");